Sergio Castillo: BC Lions (second stint)

-On April 20, 2020, Castillo signed a two-year contract to re-join the BC Lions.
+On April 20, 2020, Castillo signed a two-year contract to re-join the Lions.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Castillo chose to opt-out of his contract with the Lions on August 28, 2020.

 New York Jets

 On October 14, 2020, Castillo was signed to the New York Jets practice squad.
 He was elevated to the active roster on October 24 for the team's Week 7 game against the Buffalo Bills with Sam Ficken out with a groin injury.
 He converted a field goal attempt and an extra point in the game, and reverted to the practice squad the next day.
 He was promoted to the active roster on October 31.
-On December 15, 2020, the Jets waived Castillo after missing 4 kicks in a blowout 40–3 loss to the Seattle Seahawks.
+On December 15, 2020, the Jets waived Castillo after missing three kicks in a blowout 40–3 loss to the Seattle Seahawks.
 On December 17, 2020, the Jets re-signed Castillo to their practice squad.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Winnipeg Blue Bombers (second stint)

-On October 19, 2021, the Winnipeg Blue Bombers acquired Castillo's playing rights via trade from the BC Lions, in exchange for a conditional 4th round pick in the 2022 CFL Draft.
+On October 19, 2021, the Blue Bombers acquired Castillo's playing rights via trade from the BC Lions, in exchange for a conditional 4th round pick in the 2022 CFL draft.
 He signed with the Blue Bombers on the same day.
-The Lions had maintained Castillo's rights after he opted out of his two year contract on August 28, 2020, to pursue opportunities in the NFL.
+The Lions had maintained Castillo's rights after he opted out of his two-year contract on August 28, 2020, to pursue opportunities in the NFL.
 Once he joined the team he quickly became the team's placekicker for the team, going 7 of 9 during the rest of the regular season.
 Castillo's abilities were not required in the CFL West Division final taking place at home in stormy conditions as the bombers scored three touchdowns to get to the 108th Grey Cup.
 There Castillo played a starring role for the Bombers, he went 5 for 5 on field goals, converting one extra point and while kicking with the high winds in the fourth quarter scored two critical rouges as the Bombers would go on to win 33-25 in overtime.
 These were Castillo's first CFL playoff games and therefore his first Grey Cup championship.

 Edmonton Elks

-Castillo signed with the Edmonton Elks for the 2022 season.
+On March 14, 2022, Castillo signed with the Edmonton Elks to a two-year contract.
+He played in all 18 regular season games where he connected on 37 of 44 field goal attempts (84.1%) and 26 of 29 conversion attempts (89.7%).
+He was released shortly before 2023 training camp on May 4, 2023.